DataDog/go-profiler-notes/block.md

 ## Disclaimers

-I work at [Datadog](https://www.datadoghq.com/) on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go (you should check it out) and they generously allowed me to do all this research and publish it.
+I work at [Datadog](https://www.datadoghq.com/) on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
+You should check it out : ).

 The information on this page is believed to be correct, but no warranty is provided.
 Feedback is welcome!